knowledgeteam/RobotMovement/readme.md

 ## Approach

-The code is designed to be as extensible as possible.
+The code is designed to be as extensible as possible
+.
 ## Using the System
 The robot can be sent commands via the text input below the grid.

 | Command | Examples       | Description                                                                                |
 | --------|----------------|--------------------------------------------------------------------------------------------|
 |Place    |Place 0,0,north |Place the robot on the grid at position 0,0 facing north.                                   |